openkfw/design-tokens/README.md

 ## ❤️ Contributing

+Considering supporting with your contribution?
+Whether you like to contribute new patterns, fix a bug, spotted a typo or have ideas for improvement - we'd love to hear from you.
 Our commitment to open source encourages contributions from everyone.

-## 📒 Licensing
+## 📒 License

-Copyright (c) 2025 KfW
+Copyright (c) 2025 KfW Bankengruppe

 Licensed under the **Mozilla Public License 2.0 (MPL-2.0)** (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License by reviewing the file [LICENSE](./LICENSE) in the repository.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License.
+KfW may update this licensing agreement at any time.
+This notice and permission must be included in all copies or substantial portions of the Software.

+Last updated: Nov 17, 2025

 ## 💁 FAQ